oltdaniel/attiny-playground/README.md

 - 'h' or 'help': Print this message.
 ```

+> **NOTE**: If you change F_CPU you still need to set the correct fuses.
+A tutorial for that will follow.

 ## Projects

 > **NOTE**: The schematics for each project can be found in its own source file in form of a comment.

 - **LED Flicker**: Connect an LED with PB4 and GND of the ATtiny, compile with `./build.sh c led` and flash with `./build.sh f led` and observe.
 - **LED Button Polling**: Turn on the LED on PB4 if a button signal is given on PB0, else turn it off.
 Compile with `./build.sh c led_button_polling` and flash with `./build.sh f led_button_polling` and observe.
+- **WS2812B**: The `WS2812B` or better known for NeoPixel are LEDs you can put into series and send a long signal to set each led to a different color.
+A lot of work went into optimizing the code to use as less flash as possible as the attiny25 doesn't have much.
+But it works and you can test it with `FCPU=16000000 ./build.sh c ws2812b` and `FCPU=16000000 ./build.sh f ws2812b`.
+Make sure you set the fuses of the attiny that it runs on 16MHz.

 ## LICENSE